Majexs/Challenge_14-Kanban_Can_You_Do_The_Kanban/README.md

 ![The Kanban board application displays the login component.](./Assets/Login%20Component.png)
 ![The Kanban board application displays the swimline component.](./Assets/Swimline%20Component.png)
 ![The Kanban board application displays the editing ticket component.](./Assets/Editing%20Ticket%20Component.png)

+Here is the live site on Render with full functionality: https://challenge-14-kanban-can-you-do-the.onrender.com/
 ## Credits
 This was developed with the help of starter code from the Columbua Engineering EdX Coding Bootcamp.
 ## License